Mintbase/Grants-Program/applications/playable-nft-marketplace.md

 ![alt text](https://raw.githubusercontent.com/AMBER-Open-Source-Metaverse/UX-wireframe-for-playable-NFT-marketplace-powered-by-Mintbase/master/2-App-Marketplace.png)

-We have prepared a grey layout describing our NFT marketplace idea
+We will prepare a grey layout describing our NFT marketplace idea

-We use a technical method proposed by NEAR, which means using smart contracts on the backend and some frontend
+We will use a technical method proposed by NEAR, which means using smart contracts on the backend and some frontend s
 We assume that the marketplace will be developed in JavaScript (React) with Gatsby and hosted on Neltify.
 Also possible integration with our C# backend, a plugin for the Unity game engine that communicates with the Mintbase API and allows downloading, streaming, caching  NFT from the storage directly to the while playing the game and utilise the NFT as playable NFT asset.

 At the moment we have an MVP of a third person shooter game which already uses NFT from the Mintbase marketplace.
 An example is deployed at https://amber.top where when you run the WebGl game (desktop only Chrome Firefox) you will get an nft avatar where the forever_media whith is attached to NFT by Mintbase smart-contract is streamed from IPFS into the game environment using our plugin.
 We also have an iPhone game that works the same way and is available for installation via the AppStore Testflight (Iphone 12+ Only)